The Boot Trek- Annapurna Nepal, 1987

 5:45 am: Rise and shine.
 Can't believe how early we've been getting up lately.
 Go down to latrine and realize it is just a hole hanging over the river, all waste goes straight into the water.

-6:45 am: Our earliest start of the campaign, meet up with Brits from Gandrung, on their way back to Pokhara as well.
-First trail is up a fairly steep hill; we must compete with donkey trains, their heavy burdens and brightly adorned headdresses; they want to knock us over the edge (at one buff, a small buff gored me his horns and almost gave the the old heave-ho over steep precipice!).
+6:45 am: Our earliest start of the campaign.
+We meet up with Brits from Gandrung, on their way back to Pokhara as well.
+First trail is up a fairly steep hill; we must compete with donkey trains, their heavy burdens and brightly adorned headdresses; they want to knock us over the edge (at one point, a small buffalo gored me with his horns and almost gave the the old heave-ho over the steep precipice!).
 We had been told that the average donkey carries over 90 kgs on its back, while a porter can handle over 110 kgs!

-We must be in good shape, for we make it up the steep ridge in record time no worse for wear.
-American girl joins us part way; she has been trekking for 3 weeks yet missed "civilization," a relative term in Nepal, but we knew what she meant.
+We must be in good shape, for we make it up the steep ridge in record time, no worse for wear.
+American girl joins us part way; she's been trekking for 3 weeks yet missed "civilization," a relative term in Nepal, but we knew what she meant.
 We were jealous and regretted not having more time to be in the mountains, as we are victims of our travel agenda.

 10 am: Split off the main trail and begin descent toward the lake, which we can see below.
-How can this take seven hours, we ask, since it doesn't seem so far away?
+How can this take seven hours, we ask each other, since it doesn't seem so far away?
 Begin an extremely steep descent, the trail is almost non-existent at numerous points.
-No sign of any trekkers, though we do pass some very interesting Gurung houses, which seem more African in stature than Nepali, with thatched roofs, and round clay-coloured walls.
+No sign of any trekkers, though we do pass some very interesting Gurung houses, which seem more African in design than Nepali, with thatched roofs, and round clay-coloured walls.

 4 pm: We passed several hippy communes along the lakeshore, and stopped to chat with some of the freaks.
 They were renting an entire house for about $25 a month; there must have been fifteen people living there.
 They claimed they wanted to get away from the "scene" in the traveller centre along the lake.
 We just had to laugh, because the "scene" was pretty laid back by most standards.

 6 pm: Sitting at a cafe by the lake, joined by fellow travellers Tim and Karen.
-They just completed the 30 day trek around the entire Annapurna Section, Tim quite sick with food poisoning.
+They just completed the 30-day trek around the entire Annapurna Section; Tim was quite sick with food poisoning.
 Met the American girl from the trail, who informed us she'd taken the jeep down to town from Suikhet, arriving at 2 pm, fresh as a daisy!
-We ate like pigs, over-indulging in the wide variety of foods to be had in this quaint resort.
+We eat like pigs, over-indulging in the wide variety of foods to be had in this quaint resort.